Vibe Coding vs Agentic Engineering: Why, What, and How (2026 Complete Guide)

 }

 What is wrong here?
-No types on state, DOM lookup instead of controlled input, missing key prop on the list, no persistence, no validation, no tests.
-It will run; it will not survive contact with a real user.
+Untyped state, a raw DOM lookup where a controlled input belongs, a missing key prop on the list, no persistence, no validation, and no tests.
+It runs, and it will not survive contact with a real user.

 Agentic-Engineered Version